Hardcode84/1/docs/design/memory.md

 Two-stage check prevents over-merging after each merge:

-1. **Faithfulness** (`faithfulness()` in `memory.py`): embeds the merged text and both source texts, checks that cosine similarity to each source meets a threshold (default 0.7).
-Runs before any deactivation — cheap bail-out if the merge drifted from a source.
+1. **Leaf faithfulness** (`leaf_faithfulness()` in `memory.py`): embeds the merged text and ALL original leaf texts from both sides of the merge, checks that cosine similarity to each leaf meets a threshold (default 0.7).
+An `incoming_leaves` accumulator grows across merge rounds so leaf texts are never re-traversed.
+This naturally caps merge depth — the more leaves, the harder to stay faithful to every one, so the loop self-terminates.
+Runs before any deactivation — cheap bail-out if the merge drifted from any original fact.
 2. **Neighbor score** (`MemoryStore.neighbor_score()`): deactivates the absorbed chunk, then calls `search()` and returns the mean score of the top-k results.
 If the score exceeds a threshold (default 0.6), the merged text is too close to existing memories and the merge is rejected.
 The absorbed chunk is reactivated on rejection.

+## Edge inheritance

+When chunks are absorbed during a merge, their `related_to` edges would become orphaned (pointing at inactive chunks).
+Instead, `inherit_edges()` repoints them onto the new merged chunk with a re-scored cosine similarity (one batched `get_embeddings` call per merge round).
+Internal edges between the absorbed chunks are dropped.
+In cascading merges, each round inherits from the previous round's result, so edges propagate transitively without deep lineage walks.

 ### Why mean neighbor score